JZJisawesome/ece250-testcases/README.md

 # ECE250 Testcases

 NOTE: Some users have been having issues due to improperly created tarballs that contain directories.
-These issues have been fixed in the latest version.
+Warnings about this have been made more clear in the latest version.
 (This message is here temporarily)

 This repository contains a collection of MIT-licensed testcases for each project in ECE250.